AxoIsAxo/alyrionmc/rules.md

 Duping is not allowed in any way.

 ### Rule 10
+You are not allowed to build your base out of indestructable blocks.
+(Blocks only you or some people can destroy count as indestructable.)

+### Rule 10
 I can edit these rules anytime and they will be in use immediately after publishing.